Multi-species McKean-Vlasov dynamics in non-convex landscapes: Invariant probability measures

 \subsection{Existence and uniqueness of stationary states in the large-noise regime}

 In this section, we consider the large noise strength/high "temperature" regime, in which we can prove the uniqueness of invariant measures for the multi-species mean-field system.
-We first introduce two additional assumptions that will be used in the proof of this result. \begin{assumption} For any $k\in\{1,\ldots,M\}$, the confining potential $V_k$ is an even polynomial function of the form $V_k(x)=-\frac{\theta_k^{(2)}}{2}x^2+\sum_{\ell=2}^{p_k}\frac{\theta_k^{(2\ell)}}{2\ell}x^{2\ell}$ with $\theta_k^{(2)}>0$, $\theta_k^{(2p_k)}>0$ and all the coefficients $\theta_k^{(2i)}\geq0$ for any $2\leq i\leq p_k-1$.
-Furthermore, $p_k\geq2$. \end{assumption} This will allow us to employ the results obtained in~\cite{PT}.
-In addition, we will need the following. \begin{assumption} For all $k,\ell\in\{1,\ldots,M\}$, we have $\alpha_{k\ell} \geq 0$. \end{assumption} It should be possible to relax Assumption~\ref{severine2}.
-We leave this for future work.
+We first introduce two additional assumptions that will be used in the proof of this result.

 In order to be able to employ the techniques developed in~\cite{PT}, the convexity of all of the interaction potentials is necessary.

 We now present the main result of this section.

 \begin{thm} Under Assumptions~\ref{asp: assumption},~\ref{asp: assumptionbis},~\ref{severine} and~\ref{severine2}, there exists a $\sigma_0>0$ such that for any $\sigma\in\left(\bRb_+^*\right)^M$, if $\inf_{1\leq k\leq M}\sigma_k\geq\sigma_0$, the unique solution to the self-consistency system~\eqref{eq: eqns mk:dim1} is $m_k=0$ for any $1\leq k\leq M$.
 Consequently, the multi-species McKean-Vlasov diffusion admits a unique stationary state with zero `magnetization' vector. \end{thm}